 The discount was originally set to expire in 2010 but still limps forward at the time of this writing.
 An interesting twist to the credit is the fact that it is based on a sliding scale tied to vehicle popularity.
 The more the unit sells the lower the tax credit.

 The government designed this program to stimulate sales and drive the hybrid car forward favoring less popular models that need help.
-One fascinating thing to me about the cars themselves is the different methods used to manage the hybrid powertrain across manufactures.
+One fascinating thing to me about the cars themselves is the different methods used to manage the hybrid power train across manufactures.

 For example the Toyota uses a technique that stalls the gas engine when the vehicle is stopped.
 When you move again the electric motor gets you moving and the gas engine starts up and helps out all automatically.
-I mention this because it’s strange to feel the gas engine cut out at stoplights.
+I mention this because it’s strange to feel the engine cut out at stoplights.

-And if you plan on buying a hybrid car you should road test them around town to make sure your okay with the different quirks about each vehicle.
+If you plan on buying a hybrid car you should road test them around town to make sure your okay with the different quirks about each vehicle.
 I should also mention the Toyota Prius was recalled for computer system control issues recently (not all models).

 fleet unit was included in this recall and the control system computer